 Who can respond to a reference request?

-If you are their most recent line manager or a senior member of staff, then ideally you should respond to any reference requests.
-If this is not possible, the HR Staff Hub team can provide a brief factual reference confirming job title, dates of employment and reason for leaving.
+If you are their most recent line manager or a senior member of staff, you should ideally respond to any reference requests.
+If this is not possible, the Staff Hub team can provide a brief factual reference confirming job title, dates of employment and reason for leaving.

 How should I respond to a reference request?